maxwellbernard/e_commerce_tracker/README.md

-# Repsitory for Programming CBS class project: E-Commerce Tracker for Management
+# Repsitory for Programming, Algorithms and Data Structures CBS class project: E-Commerce Tracker for Management

 ## Please clone the repository and install the dependicies from the requirements.txt file to be able to run the code